jonasmcferreira/adventures/docs/grimherald/grimherald.md

 When you gain a Level:

-- Gain an additional Grimdark Die each level.
+- Gain an additional Grim Herald Die each level.
 - Test against each Ability Score.
 Roll a d20.
 If you roll higher than the current bonus number, raise that Ability Score by 1 (max 20)
 - Gain d6+CON bonus HP (minimum 1)